rowcased/rowcased.github.io/codewars.md

 ```

 <h3 id="translator"><br>2.
 C Translator</h3>

+After studying only Python for many months I decided to finally begin learning C. I became fascinated with the comparisons between the languages and began submitting translations to the site.
+This taught me about language conventions, quality code structure, maintainability, and especially writing strong unit tests.

+<br><br>

 One day I tried translating a kata from Python to C. It was reviewed by a moderator, I made some revisions, and it was approved for use on the site.
 I really enjoyed this process and just kept on translating.
 I like the idea that coders around the globe are using my test suites to improve their skills.
 I learned about code structure, maintainability, and writing strong unit tests.